KeremAR/Homelab-SharedLibrary/README.md

   Optional commit message.
 A default is generated when omitted.

 lockResource
-  Base lock name.
-Default: github-update.

-retries
-  Push retry count for remote branch movement.
+  Optional lock override.
+By default the lock is derived from repository and
+  branch: github-update-<repo>-<branch>.

+maxPushRetries
+  Maximum Git push attempts after fetch/rebase when the remote branch moved.
   Default: 3.

 containerName / image / imageTag
   Operation-specific values used to patch the selected file.